fork-tongue/collagraph-lsp/README.md

 - **Linting with ruff**: Uses ruff to lint the Python code within the script tag
 - **Formatting with ruff**: Uses ruff to format the python code within the script tag and template expressions
+- **Python autocompletion**: Provides intelligent code completion for Python code in `<script>` sections using Jedi with full component context

 ## Installation